api-platform/docs/core/operations.md

 ## Enabling and disabling operations

 If no operation is specified, all default CRUD operations are automatically registered.
-It is also possible - and recommended for large projects - to define explicitly operations.
+It is also possible - and recommended for large projects - to define operations explicitly.

 Keep in mind that `collectionOperations` and `itemOperations` behave independently.
 For instance, if you don't explicitly configure operations for `collectionOperations`, `GET` and `POST` operations will be automatically registered, even if you explicitly configure `itemOperations`.
 The reverse is also true.

 Operations can be configured using annotations, XML or YAML.
-In the following examples, we enable only the builtin operation for the `GET` method for both `collectionOperations` and `itemOperations` to create a readonly endpoint.
+In the following examples, we enable only the built-in operation for the `GET` method for both `collectionOperations` and `itemOperations` to create a readonly endpoint.

 `itemOperations` and `collectionOperations` are arrays containing a list of operation.
 Each operation is defined by a key